NCAS-CMS/cfdm/docs/source/tutorial.rst

-Note that, because compression by gathering acts on a subset of the array dimensions, it is necessary to state the position of the compressed dimension in the compressed array.
+Note that, because compression by gathering acts on a subset of the array dimensions, it is necessary to state the position of the compressed dimension in the compressed array (with the *compressed_dimension* parameter of the `GatheredArray` initialisation).

 We can now inspect the new field construct: